 FBS is the most widely used growth supplement for cell culture because it supports the survival and growth of numerous cell lines in a cost-effective manner.
 In response to the risk of contamination, the FDA has imposed a number of requirements on the production process.
 In addition, the Food and Drug Administration (FDA) and the United States Department of Agriculture (USDA) released their first official policy document on the joint regulation of cell-cultured meat in 2019.
 With the increased emphasis on cell-based research, it is anticipated that there will be more technological advancements in the field, which will likely have a positive effect on the US market.

-The global cell culture market is highly competitive and is comprised of a number of significant players.
+The global cell culture market research is highly competitive and is comprised of a number of significant players.
 The market is currently dominated by a small number of major players in terms of market share.
 The presence of significant market participants, such as Thermo Fisher Scientific, Danaher Corporation, and Sartorius AG, among others, is intensifying the market's overall competitiveness.
 In October 2019, Thermo Fisher Scientific will release the first cell culture media that can be stored at room temperature without losing its stability.
 Major players' advancements in their products and enhancements to their cell culture platforms are intensifying competition.